sezsucu/env/docs/bash.md

 * `date`: to show current time and date
 * `diff`: to compare two files
 * `ln`: to make symbolic links
+* `xargs`: to construct argument list and execute utility

 ## Minor Things To Remember
 * To avoid alias